 Don’t speak a word of German?
 Don’t worry about the language barrier, as it doesn’t exist in Berlin!
 The city is a gay paradise, where morals are left behind and you can be as free for as long as you want.

-The first gay and lesbian human rights organization was founded here in 1897, and paved the way to make the city a gay capital since the 1920s.
-Suffice to say, there’s something for everyone: traditional to trashy, offbeat, chic and extravagant.
+The first gay and lesbian human rights organization was founded here in 1897, and paved the way to make Berlin a gay capital since the 1920s.
+Suffice to say, there’s something for everyone: traditional to trashy, and offbeat to chic and extravagant.

 Schöneberg shopping and culture

-The party’s in full swing 24/7, and it’s completely normal to regroup and rest at anytime of the day.
+In this part of town, the party’s in full swing 24/7, so it’s completely normal to regroup and rest at anytime of the day.
 Certain restaurants serve late into the night, but try to have lunch at Café Berio (Maaßenstraße, 7), especially in the summer.
-With its large terrace, it’s ideal for boy watching.
+With its large terrace, this is the ideal place for boy-watching.

-Some unusual places worth visiting are the Jaxx, a gay cinema with private cabins, darkroom and an extensive shop.
+Some unusual places worth visiting are the Jaxx, a gay cinema with private cabins, a darkroom, and an extensive shop.
 Or, there’s Brunos, a sort of gay supermarket where you might find something to tickle your fancy.
 If you’re looking for the leather scene, check out Mister B.

-For the best gay bars in Berlin, check out the popular Tom’s Bar, an institution once known for its leather scene, now attracting a more diverse crowd.
+For the best gay bars in Berlin, check out the popular Tom’s Bar, an institution once known for its leather scene, but now attracting a more diverse crowd.
 For the more experienced, the New Action Bar is one of the Schöneberg’s most visited, and every night has a theme.
-The Connection Club is the most popular club in the area with a legendary darkroom.
-Recently remodeled, and has showers for the gogo boys.
+The Connection Club is the most popular gay club in Schöneburg, with a legendary darkroom being just one of its many drawcards.
+It has recently been remodeled, and even has showers for the gogo boys!

 If you’re more in the mood to relax, Der Boiler offers different types of saunas such as Finnish or the BioSauna, depending on your needs.
-Open every day of the year, non-stop from Friday to Sunday.
+Der Boiler is open every day of the year, non-stop from Friday to Sunday.

-Lastly, as Berlin is one of the cheapest capitals in Europe, it will be hard to leave!
+As Berlin is one of the cheapest capitals in Europe, we know it will be hard to leave!